VasilyevR/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Sample implementation of game "Rock Paper Scissors"
+Sample implementation of the game "Rock Paper Scissors"